 RiverLab Outdoor Education Area

-This area is approximately four acres across from Riverside Middle School and has about 900 feet of river shoreline
+This area is approximately nine acres across from Riverside Middle School and has about 900 feet of river shoreline

 Peter has been involved with keeping this property 'undevoloped' since 1991

 RiverLab is now endowed with a lovely ~75’ x ~200’ native prairie installation